 Your monthly chapter 13 plan payment amount is based on your disposable income as calculated using the Chapter 13 Means Test Official Forms.
-Your household income is calculated from your average income from the last 6 months on part 1 of the means test.
-If your income exceeds the median income, you must complete the long form of the means test (part 2 of the means test). Â Part 2 takes your gross income and subtracts all payroll deductions (taxes, health care, 401K, life insurance, FSA, etc) and all living expenses for your household size.
+Your household income is calculated from your average income from the last 6 months.
+If your average income exceeds the median income, you must complete the long form of the means test using Form 122A-2 (“part 2” of the means test).
+Part 2 takes your gross income and subtracts all payroll deductions (taxes, health care, 401K, life insurance, FSA, etc) and all living expenses for your household size.
 Some living expenses are based on IRS local standards for things like fuel, groceries, utilities, and rent.
-Other expenses are based on your actual expenses for things like your mortgage, childcare, payroll deductions, and auto loans.
+Other expenses are based on your actual cost including mortgage payment, childcare, payroll deductions, and auto loans.

 Your disposable income as calculated on the means test is not based on your actual disposable income because you may spend more or less than the IRS local standards for expenses such as groceries, utilities, fuel, etc.